xytuang/icarus/README.txt

 have to cast std::any to the correct type before using the value stored in it, which I suspect will be very error-prone.
 The code also becomes very bloated because of all the casting required.

+25 May 2024:
+Correction to the entry on 21 May 2024.
+Virtual functions can have generics.
+Example:

+template <typename R>
+class myClass {
+    virtual R myMethod() = 0;
+}

+The above is fine.
+The following is not:

+class myClass {
+    template <typename R>
+    virtual R myMethod() = 0;
+}

+Knowing this, I corrected generateast.cpp, expr.h and parser.h.
+I also included templates wherever expr objects were needed.
+I also moved the function implementations in parser.cpp into parser.h as the functions were all template functions. parser.cpp is now removed from the Makefile.